iainbryson/iainbryson.github.io/_posts/2015-03-21-expense-visualization.md

 #### Server Side

 Now the server design was party clear: a node.js JSON endpoint to serve the data.
-Since I was already running the `express` web server, it was a simple matter to include a separate port to serve some static HTML pages for the client-side bits.
+Since I was running the `express` web server to do this, it was a simple matter to include a separate port to serve some static HTML pages for the client-side pieces also.

 The module `travel-data.js` loads the spreadsheet and exports the data as `budget_info`.
 Then we set up two routes in express, `/` for the static site and `/data` for the JSON data.